 Immune dysregulation, polyendocrinopathy, enteropathy, X-linked syndrome

-Immune dysregulation, polyendocrinopathy, enteropathy, X-linked (IPEX) syndrome is characterized by the development of multiple autoimmune disorders in affected individuals.
-Autoimmune disorders occur when the immune system malfunctions and attacks the body's own tissues and organs.
+Immune dysregulation, polyendocrinopathy, enteropathy, X-linked (IPEX) syndrome primarily affects males and is caused by problems with the immune system.
+The immune system normally protects the body from foreign invaders, such as bacteria and viruses, by recognizing and attacking these invaders and clearing them from the body.
+However, the immune system can malfunction and attack the body's own tissues and organs instead, which is known as autoimmunity.
+IPEX syndrome is characterized by the development of multiple autoimmune disorders in affected individuals.
 Although IPEX syndrome can affect many different areas of the body, autoimmune disorders involving the intestines, skin, and hormone-producing (endocrine) glands occur most often.
-Most patients with IPEX syndrome are males, and the disease can be life-threatening in early childhood.
+IPEX syndrome can be life-threatening in early childhood.

-Almost all individuals with IPEX syndrome develop a disorder of the intestines called enteropathy.
-Enteropathy occurs when certain cells in the intestines are destroyed by a person's immune system.
+Almost all individuals with IPEX syndrome develop a disorder of the intestines called autoimmune enteropathy.
+Autoimmune enteropathy occurs when certain cells in the intestines are destroyed by a person's immune system.
 It causes severe diarrhea, which is usually the first symptom of IPEX syndrome.
-Enteropathy typically begins in the first few months of life.
+Autoimmune enteropathy typically begins in the first few months of life.
 It can cause failure to gain weight and grow at the expected rate (failure to thrive) and general wasting and weight loss (cachexia).

 People with IPEX syndrome frequently develop inflammation of the skin, called dermatitis.
 Eczema is the most common type of dermatitis that occurs in this syndrome, and it causes abnormal patches of red, irritated skin.
 Other skin disorders that cause similar symptoms are sometimes present in IPEX syndrome.